 Students are expected to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.
-Students also have access to a one-hour scheduled lesson and a one-hour tutorial each week.
+Students also have access to scheduled lessons and a one-hour tutorial each week.
 Lessons are delivered via Blackboard Collaborate and teleconferencing.